CodemateLtd/codemate-blog/src/pages/code-reviews-getting-started/index.md

 draft: false
 ---

-What if I told you there is this really straightforward technique to make your project run smoother, faster, and with fewer bugs 🤔.
-Better yet, it’s completely free, requires only minimal tooling, and any developer can learn to use it in a matter of minutes 😳.
+What if I told you there is a simple technique to make your project run smoother, faster, and with fewer bugs 🤔.
+Better yet, it’s completely free, does not require much tooling, and any developer can learn to use it in a matter of minutes 😳.
 This is how good code reviews are, and why you should use them.

 _Author: Thibaud Colas, Software Architect at Codemate Ltd._